michaelfruth/latex-bibliography-helper/README.md

 ### `--config`

 The tool is controlled by a configuration file.
 This configuration file contains (1) settings of the tool and (2) the formatting rules of the BibTeX entries.
-See [example-config.json](latex_bibliography_helper/example-config.json) for an example configuration file.
-The default value is `config.json`, i.e., when `--config` is not set, it is assumed that the following file exists: `latex_bibliography_helper/config.json`.
+See [bibhelper/resources/latex_bibtex_helper_config.json](bibhelper/resources/latex_bibtex_helper_config.json) for an example configuration file.

 Example configuration file: